"My name is Sherlock Holmes. It is my business to know what other people don't know."

 "The world is full of obvious things which nobody by any chance ever observes."

 "There is nothing more deceptive than an obvious fact."

 Sherlock Holmes, "The Bascombe Valley Mystery"

+Have you ever wondered what sociologists and literature's favorite detective would have in common?
 This engaging and very popular 1-week sociology course investigates the social world as the famous detective, Sherlock Holmes, would do.
 Through what Holmes called "the science of deduction," we will investigate why people act and interact, searching for the root causes of human behavior by detecting clues that allow us to solve four key mysteries:

 - What causes people to behave in predictable ways—their character or their environment?

 - What do our cultural habits and trends tell us about ourselves and our values?